Foundation-Devices/prime-ble-firmware/README.md

 ## `prime-ble-firmware`

-Passport Prime BLE controller firmware.
+### Passport Prime BLE controller firmware.

+This workspace is composed of:

+- Bootloader
+- Application firmware
+- Host protocol

+Firmware and bootloader communicates via UART with the main MCU

 ### Installation and running